Spotify Is Pulling Hate Music From Its Streaming Library

 "Spotify takes immediate action to remove any such material as soon as it has been brought to our attention.
 We are glad to have been alerted to this content — and have already removed many of the bands identified today, whilst urgently reviewing the remainder," the statement said.

 In 2014, Apple's iTunes removed 54 white power groups from its library after SPLC released the hate music list.
-At the time, the SPLC criticised Spotify for its "slow" handling of the matter.
+At the time, the SPLC criticized Spotify for its "slow" handling of the matter.

 "We take this very seriously.
 Content – artists and music – listed by [German agency Federal Review Board for Media Harmful to Minors] BPjM in Germany is proactively removed from our service," Spotify responded in 2014.
 "We're a global company, so we use the BPjM index as a global standard for these issues.
 Other potentially hateful or objectionable content that is flagged by uses or others but not on the BPjM list is handled on a case by case basis."